 - Be served to the legal owners of the affected neighbouring property (not necessarily the person living there)

 - Be served two months or more before the intended start date (Notice is valid for up to one year)

 - Include information from the relevant parts of the Act and information about your proposed works

 - Outline the Adjoining Owner’s right to raise objections to the terms of the works, appoint their own surveyor and take measures to protect their home while work is carried out

 If the neighbours fail to respond to the Notice, or if they actively dissent, you will need to come to an agreement about the works in the form of a Party Wall Award.
 This will be drawn up by a jointly-appointed surveyor or through the negotiation of separate surveyors for both parties.

 The purpose of the award is to resolve any contentious issues in a fair and practical way.
 It may cover the plans for the work, acceptable working hours, access allowance and steps to protect both buildings.
 The award will usually contain a schedule of condition so that any damage that occurs during the works can be properly attributed.

-Our team at Squarepoint Chartered Surveyors are experts in party wall matters and will be happy to assist you with any queries you may have about work being carried out on a shared wall.
+Our team at Squarepoint Chartered Surveyors are expert party wall surveyors in London and will be happy to assist you with any queries you may have about work being carried out on a shared wall.
 In addition to specific advice about loft conversions, we provide professional expertise for basement extensions and ground-level modifications on behalf of Building Owners and Adjoining Owners.
 For more information, contact us today.